 Roadmap Writers is a talent training and discovery platform for screenwriters ready for a guided path to success.
 Their programs are hosted by working industry executives and are designed to empower writers with actionable tools and insights to elevate your craft and cultivate relationships with industry professionals.
 Since 2016, they have helped more than 185 writers sign to representation and countless others get staffed, optioned, or sell their script.

 Just as no disabled person has the same life experience as another, there is no singular path to the writers room.
 For many people in the disability community, that path can often feel even more difficult to navigate given the historical lack of inclusion and accessibility in the Entertainment industry.
 That said, the industry seems to be at a turning point as more and more disabled writers are making their way into the writers room, and more decision-makers are beginning to understand the importance of improving the representation of disabled people both in front of and behind the camera.
-Please join us for a conversation with our esteemed group of panelists, Diana Romero (4400), Marc Muszynski (Dexter), and Shea Mirzai (Space Coyote Productions) as they discuss their journeys and experiences as disabled writers currently working in the industry.
-Please RSVP via the link above, and continue to check back as more panelists are confirmed in the coming weeks.
+This event was a conversation with Diana Romero (4400), Marc Muszynski (Dexter), and Shea Mirzai (Space Coyote Productions).
+They discussed their journeys and experiences as disabled writers currently working in the industry.

 Andrew Pilkington is a producer/writer living in Manhattan.
 He has worked for award winning directors such as: Alex Gibney and Morgan Spurlock.
 He is a graduate of the Harrington School of Communication and Media at the University of Rhode Island where he won the Film Excellence Award in 2014.
 He produced and co wrote the movie Best Summer Ever which is a feature musical staring actors with disabilities It was selected into the SXSW Film Festival 2020.
 It was awarded the Final Draft Screenwriter Award prize and is now available on Hulu.